HumorousFool/Movecraft-AutoSign/README.md

 # Movecraft-AutoSign
-An extension for Movecraft that allows dynamic names on signs.
+An extension for Movecraft that allows dynamic names on signs as well as permanent "Pilot:" "Crew:" and "[Private]" signs.